Conservative People's Party (Denmark)

 The Conservative People's Party (Det Konservative Folkeparti, DKF), also known as The Conservatives (De Konservative) is a centre-right political party in Denmark.
-The party is a member of the European People's Party (EPP) and International Democrat Union (IDC).
+The party is a member of the International Democracy Union and the European People's Party.

 History

 The party was founded in 1916 based mostly on its predecessor, Højre ("Right") after its downfall, but also on the Free Conservatives and a moderate faction of the liberal party Venstre ("Left").
 The party was a part of the coalition government during World War II, where the leader John Christmas Møller provided the voice for BBC London's daily radio to Denmark.
-However while a number of conservatives participated in the resistance movement, some conservatives were sympathetic to fascist ideology, and the youth wing of the party praised several fascist movements in Europe during the 1930s.
+However, while a number of conservatives participated in the resistance movement, some conservatives were sympathetic to fascist ideology, and the youth wing of the party praised several fascist movements in Europe during the 1930s.

-Since World War II the party has participated in several coalition governments, but only one Prime Minister of Denmark, Poul Schlüter, has come from this party; he served as Prime Minister from 1982 to 1993.
+Since World War II, the party has participated in several coalition governments, but only one Prime Minister of Denmark, Poul Schlüter, has come from this party; he served as prime minister from 1982 to 1993.
 His government had to resign after the Tamil Case, when the Justice Minister, Erik Ninn-Hansen (himself a former Conservative leader), was impeached.

 The party used its first logo in 1950, consisting of the serif-letter "C" coloured green.
 On 24 August 2000, the Conservative People's Party rebranded itself as the Conservatives, and at the same time retired its 50-year-old green serif-letter "C" logo, thus launching a new logo for the first time since 1950.
 The new logo was a circle which contains a chartreuse circle with the letter "C".

 From the 2001 parliament elections until 2011, the Conservative People's Party was the junior partner in a coalition government led by Venstre.
 In the 2004 European parliament elections, the party won a seat.
 Four months later, on 23 October 2004, it adopted a logo consisting of a green circle-squared box that contains a dark-green screen with the letter "C" that is coloured green; the "Konservative" wordmark is placed below the symbol, though it too is also coloured green.
 The member is currently Bendt Bendtsen, who is a member of the EPP Group in the European Parliament.
-In the 2014 European election the party garnered 9.1% of the national vote, retaining Bendtsen's seat as MEP.
+In the 2014 European election, the party garnered 9.1% of the national vote, retaining Bendtsen's seat as MEP.